-Canada is implementing a nonlethal sockeye salmon sampling project using drift and set gillnets to generate CPUE and stock composition for inriver run abundance as a mortality-based assessment fishery was not recommended to the Transboundary Panel for 2022 and inriver commercial fisheries are not likely to occur or be very limited for sockeye salmon.
+Since mortality-based assessment fisheries were not recommended to the Transboundary Panel for 2023 and since commercial fisheries may be limited for sockeye salmon, Canada will continue to operate a nonlethal sockeye salmon sampling project using drift and set gillnets to estimate inriver abundance from CPUE and obtain stock composition information.
 The project will use methodologies equivalent to historical assessment fisheries.
 Canada examined the historical relationships between lower river assessment drift gillnet cumulative CPUE and the inriver run for Stikine River sockeye salmon, and individually for Tahltan and mainstem stocks.
 Inseason cumulative CPUE by SW will be used to estimate inriver run abundance by stock using the 3 and 5-year historical averages of stock composition and run timing as stock composition will not be available inseason.
 Catch from the set gillnet will be sampled for ASL (scales will be used for GSI analysis) and used postseason for run reconstruction.
 The project will be assessed by the TTC postseason for use in the Stikine River sockeye salmon run reconstruction.

-Although an upper river commercial fishery is not anticipated, First Nation fisheries are likely to occur and up to 600 sockeye salmon will be sampled for ASL and matched otoliths.
+First Nation fisheries are likely to occur in the upper river and up to 600 sockeye salmon will be sampled for ASL and matched otoliths.

 Sockeye salmon will be enumerated at Tahltan Lake through a weir.
 Approximately 600 fish will be live sampled in proportion to the run for ASL.
 To assess natural origin and enhanced proportions, 400 otolith samples will be taken from the broodstock.
-If 2022 escapement concerns are not an issue, an additional 400 male fish will be lethally sampled for otoliths (and ASL).
+If 2023 escapement concerns are not an issue, 400 male fish will be lethally sampled for otoliths (and ASL) at the weir in proportion to the run.